-Empire Corridor trains are primarily hauled by a fleet of Amtrak owned dual-mode diesel-electric, who’s electric Third Rail DC capability enabling trains from Upstate to enter the non-diesel electric territory of Penn Station and East River tunnels to Amtrak's Sunnyside Yard in Queens.
-Acquired by Amtrak from GE in the 1990s, the current fleet of 18 P32AC-DM Genesis locomotives are surpassing their 20-year service life and after very intense utilization – they’re old, tired, and occasionally catch on fire – are in need of replacement sooner than later.
+Empire Corridor trains today are primarily hauled by a fleet of Amtrak owned dual-mode diesel-electric locomotives whose electric Third Rail DC capability enables trains from Upstate NY to enter the non-diesel electric territory of Penn Station and the East River tunnels to Amtrak's Sunnyside Yard in Queens.
+Acquired by Amtrak from Genarl Electric in the 1990s, the current fleet of 18 P32AC-DM Genesis locomotives are after very intense utilization surpassing their 20-year service lives – they’re old, tired, and occasionally catch on fire – are in need of replacement sooner than later.

-The average failure rate in service for the dual-mode locomotive fleet is increasing leading to more frustrating delays to passengers.
-ESPA as long believed that a dual-mode locomotive replacement order by New York State (NYSDOT) should be combined with an order from Metro-North (which needs to replace its own fleet of P32AC-DMs), the commuter railroad having begun the first steps to acquire new dual-mode locomotives from rail manufacturers.
-These new dual-modes for Metro-North will draw up a new locomotive design to specification already agreed upon by Amtrak, Metro-North, and the Long Island Railroad.
+The average failure rate in service for the dual-mode locomotive fleet is increasing, leading to more frustrating delays for passengers.
+ESPA has long believed that a dual-mode locomotive replacement order by Amtrak and New York State (NYSDOT) should be combined with an order from Metro-North, which needs to replace its own fleet of P32AC-DMs that operate to Poughkeepsie.
 A joint Amtrak-Metro-North order could save New York taxpayers money and speed delivery to Amtrak of the much need new motive power.